10 Different Types of Hammers and Their Uses

 - 24 oz

-A dead blow hammer contains internal materials such as steel shot or sand inside the head.
-This reduces rebound and provides more controlled strikes.
+A dead blow hammer contains internal shot or sand that reduces rebound after impact.
+This design improves striking control and minimizes surface damage.

 - Automotive repair